 Tips for Sharing Your College Admissions Decision

-We’ve provided some tips for handling your college admissions decision with confidence and maturity no matter what you’re feeling.
+When you discover where you get into school, let it sink in, be classy and be kind.
+Read on for some tips for handling your college or university admissions decision with confidence and maturity, no matter what you’re feeling.

 Allow Time to Process

 Before you talk to anyone, take an hour or more to absorb your admissions decisions.
-If you’ve been accepted to your first choice college, it’s wonderful.
-Celebrate your accomplishment by sharing the news with your family and allow yourself to grow excited about the next four years of college.
+If you’ve been accepted to your first choice, it’s wonderful.
+Celebrate your accomplishment by sharing the news with your family and allow yourself to grow excited about the next four years of school.

-If you’re waitlisted from your top choice, remember: There’s still a chance that you could get in and there are actions you can take to increase your chance.
-On the other hand, it's important to be realistic and consider alternative options, identifying all of the positive traits about the colleges you were accepted to.
+If you’re waitlisted from your top choice, remember how there’s still a chance that you could get in and there are actions you can take to increase your chance.
+On the other hand, it's important to be realistic and consider alternative options, identifying all of the positive traits about the schools you were accepted to.

-For students who receive rejection letters, know that you’ll find amazing opportunities and make great friends at any of the other colleges that accepted you.
+For students who receive rejection letters, know that you’ll find amazing opportunities and make great friends at any of the other schools that accept you.

 Be Happy for Others

-Whether you’re happy about your admissions decisions or not, remaining positive and being there for your friends in their excitement or disappointment benefits everyone.
-A year or so from now, those feelings will have faded — but friends who you supported could still be in your life, no matter where they went to college.
+Whether you’re happy about your admissions decisions or not, remain positive and be there for your friends.
+A year or so from now, those feelings will fade, but friends who you supported could still be in your life, no matter where they earn an undergraduate degree.